Inflectra/rapise-documentation/docs/Guide/including_other_files.md

 ## Purpose

-The **eval** keyword lets you use external functions and data structures in your test script; `eval` is a JavaScript reserved word.
+The `eval` keyword enables you to incorporate external functions and data structures into your test script.
+(Note: `eval` is a JavaScript reserved word.)

 ## Usage